 Anecdata of the Week

 Folks, I’m introducing a new feature this week.
 In addition to my steady stream of regular ratings (Nielsen, Google Trends, IMDb, and Top Ten lists), I absorb many of the “anecdata” floating out there.
 These are the other measurement firms which measure streaming consumption and leak selective statistics to the trades.
 Each week, I’ll highlight one.

-I like Parrot Analytics, but don’t use their regular top ten lists because they’re a little—well, honestly a crazy lot—tilted towards “genre” series.
+I like Parrot Analytics but don’t use their regular top ten lists because they’re a little tilted—well, honestly, very tilted—towards “genre” series.
 That’s because they use a lot of social data, which is heavily tilted towards younger, more online and fan cultures.
 (Honestly, do you think the “most in demand” series in America is an anime series?
 Really?)